 State Hazard Plan

-To enable the Western Australian Government to prevent, prepare for, respond to and recover from all different types of emergencies in the State there are documented State Hazard Plans (SHP) or Westplans to cover the different hazards.
+To enable the Western Australian Government to prevent, prepare for, respond to, and recover from different types of emergencies, State Hazard Plans (SHP) or ‘Westplans’ are in place, covering differing and specifically defined hazards.

-The State Emergency Management Committee (SEMC) is the body with overall responsibility for emergency planning.
-The SEMC is responsible for the development and review of one State Hazard Plan for the Department of Transport that covers two hazards.
-These two hazards are:
+The State Emergency Management Committee (SEMC) has overall responsibility for emergency planning in Western Australia.
+The SEMC is responsible for the review and endorsement of the State Hazard Plan for Maritime Environmental Emergencies, which is developed and implemented by the Department of Transport as the designated Hazard Management Agency.

 State Hazard Plan - Maritime Environmental Emergencies (MEE)

 The State Hazard Plan for Maritime Environmental Emergencies provides an overview of arrangements for the management of marine oil pollution and marine transport emergencies in Western Australia, and contains information on prevention, preparedness, response and recover.